 The list of potential use cases is breathtakingly long.
 One location system, but perhaps even thousands of different solutions, and the number is growing explosively.
 Healthcare, security, retail, logistics, sports, smart buildings… and this is all just the beginning.

-So, how has a Finnish 34-person company called Quuppa, that rose from the ashes of Nokia, achieved this?
+So, how has a Finnish 34-person company called Quuppa, which rose from the ashes of Nokia, achieved this?
 The answer – with the help of an international partner program.

 Moving towards new market areas through our partners